theworldisnotflat/shriveling_world/templates/blog/content/_index.md

 Welcome to the 'Shriveling world' project website
 * The project has a [scientific blog dedicated to geographical time-space](https://timespace.hypotheses.org/).
 * The project has [a github](https://github.com/theworldisnotflat/shriveling_world).
-* the project has a [public website](https://theworldisnotflat.github.io/) with [the app](https://theworldisnotflat.github.io/app/), (will soon have) a user documentation and a [developper documenation](https://theworldisnotflat.github.io/documentation/).
+* The project has a [public website](https://theworldisnotflat.github.io/) with [the app](https://theworldisnotflat.github.io/app/), (will soon have) a user documentation and a [developper documentation](https://theworldisnotflat.github.io/documentation/).